AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_UserRole_1.md

 [Role] roleList
 ```

-A list of `Role` objects to set as the Roles for the specified user.
+A list of `Role` objects to set as the roles for the specified user.

 ### Security